How to join?

 Do you live in an area without Dodo’s local chapter?

-- Contact the chairman, who will then finda volunteer to come and introduce Dodo and its projects in your area.
+- Contact the director or chairman, who will come or then find a volunteer to come and introduce Dodo and its projects in your area.

 - Agree a meeting with this volunteer.
 Getting to know each other will advance things far more than an email.